Choose a Provider

 We all have our ups and downs.
 And sometimes, life can be a lot to cope with.
 But for some, it's more than just mood swings and stress.
 There are physical and mental issues that my be too great to overcome on our own.
 Bellin is ready to listen.
 And to help.

 This is a program that integrates literacy, performing, and visual arts and design into its holistic approach to cancer patients and their families.
 Our own patients have reported in surveys that they rated their pain, stress, and boredom lower when participating in activities offered.
 A coordinator leads the program in by working directly with patients and families, or simply by making tools available to them.
 Our BEAM Room is a place to inspire your creative side, gain insight, and simply to reflect and relax.

 Bellin prides itself in employment of nurses who hold certifications in oncology as a specialty.
 These nurses are dedicated to the care of the oncology patient.
 Through their vast education and experience, they’re able to anticipate the patient and family needs, and are thus able to focus on prevention of side effects.
 They’re instrumental in taking away the fears of treatment.
 They have a knack for making the treatment experience healing and calming, and less scary for the patient.

 Imagine meeting an individual, your “coach,” at your very first consult with an oncologist.
 This coach will be a guide for you.
 They’ll be present to listen to what the physician is recommending to you.
 They’ll be able to talk to you to confirm that you and your family understand the plan.
 They’ll assist in making arrangements and offering reassurances.
 They’re the communication “glue.”
 Get to know your coach; ask questions.
 Your coach will guide you to the correct resources.
-Click here for more information on the Cancer Coaches at The Cancer Team.
+Click here for more information on the Patient Navigator at The Cancer Team.